 NMDOT staff considers risk informally as part of the project development process.
 However, there is no systematic formal process for evaluating risks associated with the asset management program.
-A NMDOT continues with implementation of the TAMP establishing a formal risk management program and increasing understanding and commitment to integrating risk management into NMDOT's asset management decision-making, the Secretary of Transportation at NMDOT will champion the commitment to make progress on TAM risk management at NMDOT.
+In preparation for the Complete TAMP in June 2019 and to establish a risk management program and raise understanding and commitment to integrating risk management into NMDOT's asset management decision-making, the Secretary of Transportation at NMDOT will champion the commitment to make progress on TAM risk management at NMDOT.